baristutakli/Research-and-Development/Postgresql/README.md

 #### Postgresql

-I use a PostgreSQL sample database for learning and practice PostgreSQL.
+I used a PostgreSQL sample database for learning and practice PostgreSQL.
 Postgresql is a **open source** and **relational** database management system.
 The sample database called **DVD Rental** and available on the Postgresql website.
 You can find the diagram at the bottom of this files.

 * To connect Postgresql using psql: psql -U <userName>
 * To list databases: \l or \list